Cost analyst

 Cost analysts require a strong background in cost accounting methods, and typically hold a business degree majoring in accountancy, or sometimes, the more focused Bachelor of Accountancy.

 Due to the specialized nature of the role, cost accountants often also hold a relevant professional certification:

 Globally recognized, are the CMA through IMA, and the CGMA through CIMA.

-Other regional bodies include ICAI in India, and ICMA in Australia.
+Other regional bodies include ICMAI in India, and ICMA in Australia.